opral/monorepo/documentation/plugins/custom-plugins.md

 ---
-title: Custom Plugins
+title: Write your own plugin
 href: /documentation/plugins/custom-plugins
-description: This is the custom plugins description
+description: Learn how to write your own inlang plugin.
 ---

 # {% $frontmatter.title %}